tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 |S3 HD|20|10000|

 ## Request
  HTTPS is required for all service requests.
 The **Create Synonym Map** request can be constructed using either a POST or PUT method.
 When using POST, you must provide a synonym map name in the request body along with the synonym map definition.
 With PUT, the name is part of the URL.
 If the synonym map doesn't exist, it is created.
-If it already exists, it is updated to the new definition
+If it already exists, it is updated to the new definition.

  The synonym map name must be lower case, start with a letter or number, have no slashes or dots, and be less than 128 characters.
 After starting the synonym map name with a letter or number, the rest of the name can include any letter, number and dashes, as long as the dashes are not consecutive.
 See [Naming rules &#40;Azure Search&#41;](naming-rules.md) for details.

  The **api-version** is required.
 The current preview version is `2016-09-01-Preview`.
 See [API versions in Azure Search](https://go.microsoft.com/fwlink/?linkid=834796) for details.

-### Request Header
+### Request Headers
  The following list describes the required and optional request headers.

 |Request Header|Description|